 AAA Editor Notes

-DuSable Museum of African American History is in Washington Park at 740 E. 56th Pl.
+DuSable Museum of African American History, a Smithsonian affiliate, is in Washington Park at 740 E. 56th Pl.
 Named for Chicago’s first permanent settler, the museum houses several galleries including Africa Speaks, featuring a collection of masks, carved doors and statues representing various ethnic groups and beliefs.
 Other galleries recount the history of slavery in America, celebrate the contributions of African-American aviators, and highlight the work of such artists as Augustus Savage and Henry O. Tanner.
 A Slow Walk to Greatness: The Harold Washington Story highlights the life of the former mayor of Chicago.
 Traveling exhibits also are presented.

 Time: Allow 1 hour, 30 minutes minimum.